Intensive Outpatient Overview

 Admissions

-To qualify for admission to the Farley Center IOP Program, the patient must:
+To qualify for admission to the Farley Center VA IOP Program, the patient must:

 • Be at least 18 years old